-A highly creative personality, she devised the Red Violin festival under Lord Menuhin’s patronage, the first international eclectic celebration of the fiddle across the arts, held throughout Cardiff for which she was shortlisted for European Women of Achievement and Creative Briton Awards.
-She is also Director of the London Chamber Ensemble, a long-standing flexible group including the UK’s outstanding chamber musicians.
+A highly creative personality, Madeleine Mitchell devised the Red Violin festival under Lord Menuhin’s patronage, the first international eclectic celebration of the fiddle across the arts, held throughout Cardiff, for which she was shortlisted for European Women of Achievement and Creative Britain Awards.
+She is also Director of the London Chamber Ensemble.

-Madeleine Mitchell won the Tagore Gold Medal as Foundation Scholar at the Royal College of Music where she is a Professor, frequently chairing string recital exams.
-Her ground-breaking work with the RCM’s Centre for Performance Science was recently featured in The Observer News.
-As Fulbright/ITT Fellow she was awarded a master’s degree in New York studying with DeLay, Weilerstein and Rosenberg at the Eastman and Juilliard schools and a fellowship to the Aspen Festival.
-A highly regarded teacher, she gives master classes worldwide and is on the faculty of the Orfeo International Music Festival in the Italian Alps and the international LMFL courses.
+Madeleine Mitchell won the Tagore Gold Medal as Foundation Scholar at the Royal College of Music where she is a Professor.
+As Fulbright/ITT Fellow she was awarded a Master’s degree in New York studying with Dorothy DeLay, Donald Weilerstein and Sylvia Rosenberg at the Eastman and Juilliard schools.
+She gives masterclasses worldwide and is on the faculty of several international summer festivals.
 Madeleine plays on an 1839 Rocca violin made in Turin.
-She is a Fellow of the Royal Society of Arts in 2000. http://www.madeleinemitchell.com
+She was appointed a Fellow of the Royal Society of Arts in 2000. http://www.madeleinemitchell.com